-The Task Force found that USCDI terminology for Sex, Race/Ethnicity and Address, with proposed additions for gender identity and sexual preferences, are sufficient to assess demographics to identify impact of social disparities but that data does not currently flow transparently through interoperability specifications and deployed use.
+The Task Force finds that USCDI terminology for Sex, Race/Ethnicity and Address, with proposed additions for gender identity and sexual preferences, are sufficient to assess demographics to identify impact of social disparities but that data does not currently flow transparently through interoperability specifications and deployed use.

-The ISP Task Force endorses the USCDI Task Force recommendations that ONC should incorporate HL7 Gravity Project nomenclature and value set standards into USCDI.
+The ISP Task Force endorses the USCDI Task Force recommendations that ONC should incorporate Gravity Project Standards into USCDI.